Characters of the DC Extended Universe: Orm Marius

-Wilson previously portrayed Dan Freiberg/Nite Owl II in the 2009 film Watchmen and voiced the President of the United States in Batman v Superman: Dawn of Justice, making Aquaman his third DC Comics film appearance.
-Orm's role in the sequel Aquaman and the Lost Kingdom will be portrayed as more sympathetic, as DC Films president Walter Hamada described the film as a "buddy comedy" between Arthur and Orm.
+Wilson previously portrayed Dan Dreiberg/Nite Owl II in the 2009 film Watchmen and voiced the President of the United States in Batman v Superman: Dawn of Justice, making Aquaman his third DC Comics film appearance.
+Orm's role in the sequel Aquaman and the Lost Kingdom was portrayed as a more sympathetic and redemptive character, as DC Films president Walter Hamada described the film as a "buddy comedy" between Arthur and Orm.